radical-cybertools/ExTASY/README.md

 analyzer                 = 'CoCo'           # Analyzer to be loaded

 #-------------------------General---------------------------
-num_iterations          = 16                 # Number of iterations of Simulation-Analysis
+num_iterations          = 4                 # Number of iterations of Simulation-Analysis
 start_iter              = 0                 # Iteration number with which to start
 num_CUs 		= 16                # Number of tasks or Compute Units
+nsave			= 2		    # Iterations after which output is transfered to local machine

 #-------------------------Simulation-----------------------
 num_cores_per_sim_cu    = 2                 # Number of cores per Simulation Compute Units